arthurdk/gk-analysis/README.md

   --rating-ge rating    Filter review having ratings greater or equals than
                         the given one
-  --rating-eq rating    Filter review having a rating equals to the given one -G by, --group-by by  Determine how to group by data (Default: data grouped
+  --rating-eq rating    Filter review having a rating equals to the given one -G by, --group-by by  Determine how to group by data (Default: data grouped by reviewer)
-                        by reviewer) List of options: - reviewer - year
+                        List of options:
+                        - reviewer
+                        - year
+                        - reviewer_year
+                        - year_reviewer

 ```